Planning for Disasters

-No one wants to anticipate disasters, but proper preparation is a necessity for institutions with cultural collections.
-The best approach is to be proactive and to create a comprehensive disaster preparedness plan, complete with the supplies that might be necessary in the case of disaster.
-Be sure to include action plans to ensure the safety of personnel in a disaster as well as the safety of the collections.
+No one wants to anticipate disasters, but proper preparation is a necessity for all institutions.
+The best approach is to be proactive and create a comprehensive disaster preparedness plan, complete with the supplies that might be necessary in the case of disaster.
+A step by step plan is crucial to protecting your collections.
+The process of creating a disaster preparedness plan will encourage valuable dialogue and should involve as many departments or individuals as possible.
+A diversity of viewpoints is important in order to think of and plan for a multitude of scenarios.

 The most common type of damage in the case of disasters is from water, be it from flooding, building damage, or fire control.
 In the event of flood or water damage in your facility, the following is recommended for paper documents*: